Notre Dame soccer shuts down Poplar Bluff 4-0, wins 11th straight in s...

 The bleeding did not stop on the Mules’ side.

-The game was turned upside down before the interval as Poplar Bluff’s backline continued to crumble under pressure after conceding a pair of Bulldog goals from senior Connor Adams and junior Gary McMullan in the span of four minutes, handing a dominant Notre Dame side a thoroughly deserved 4-0 lead at the break.
+The game was turned upside down before the interval as Poplar Bluff’s backline continued to crumble under pressure after conceding a pair of Bulldog goals from senior Connor Adams and junior Gary McMullan in the span of four minutes.
+That handed a dominant Notre Dame side a thoroughly deserved 4-0 lead at the break.

-Despite Poplar Bluff controlling possession for most of the final 40 minutes, it was a slow-burn second half with the home team’s poised defense keeping the Mules at arm's length.
+Despite Poplar Bluff controlling possession for most of the final 40 minutes, it was a slow-burn second half with Notre Dame’s defense keeping the Mules at arm's length.

 Vollink was pleased with his side's effort in all 80 minutes of play.

 “I just said after the game that they were a very good unit,” he said.
-“They were organized, they talked, and they moved well.
+“They were organized, they talked and they moved well.
 Most of Poplar Bluff’s chances came from further out, which showed that they were very organized and disciplined in the back.
-That's all you can really asked for is that they stay as a team and they move as a block to help defend and make it hard to get through.
+That's all you can really ask for is that they stay as a team and they move as a block to help defend and make it hard to get through.
 And they did it really well.”

-Vollink added that he is beginning to see his squad mesh more and more, while maintaining a sharp focus as the season progresses.
+Vollink added that he is beginning to see his squad mesh more and more while maintaining a sharp focus as the season progresses.

 “One of the things is you don't want to look too far ahead,” he said.
 “You want to go game to game.
 That’s kind of one of the things that if you can keep building the team and building the guys, then they keep growing as a team.
 They get better.
-Then, all of a sudden, hopefully you're peaking at the right time.”
+Then, all of a sudden, hopefully, you're peaking at the right time.”

-Notre Dame will return home and aim to extend its winning streak to four when the Bulldogs welcome Fredericktown on Thursday, Oct.
-10 at 5 pm.
-Poplar Bluff will look to keep its District 1 title hopes intact this Thursday at Farmington for a 6:30 pm showdown.
+Notre Dame will return home and aim to extend its winning streak to four when the Bulldogs welcome Fredericktown at 5 p.m.
+Thursday, Oct.
+10. Poplar Bluff will look to keep its District 1 title hopes intact at 6:30 p.m.
+Thursday at Farmington.

 Connect with the Southeast Missourian Newsroom: